renadayne/iot-fire-prediction-system/README.md

 ## Getting Started

-This repo is show you how to get started with Internet Of Thing (IoT).
+This is a project with the purpose of designing and constructing an IoT-based fire alarm system.

 A few resources to get you started if this is your first IoT Project: